aggregat4/dendriform/JOURNAL.md

 ## 26.5.2018

 Redo does not work correctly with splitting and merging nodes. this is due to the fact that we don't have an inverse command for unsplitting or unmerging a node yet.
 They are also not trivial to implement because they may entail reactivating deleted nodes?

+I fixed this by making sure that merging goes into a direction that is symmetrical with splitting: the latter causes a preceding sibling node to be created, in the case of mergin we order the source and the target so that the preceding sibling merges into its next sibling.
+This way the undo of the one action is the same as the other action.